eugenwintersberger/pnitools/doc/source/general_concepts/numeric_ranges.rst

     index: { digit }
     digit: "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9"

+The meaning of the tokens is described in the next table

 ===============  ===========================================
 field            description